MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

     },
 ```

-The following are the fields that you'll likely be most interested in:
+If you plan to display a collage of the thumbnails on a page, use the following fields:

 - `thumbnailUrl` &mdash; A URL to the thumbnail of the image that `contentUrl` points to
 - `thumbnail` &mdash; The size of the thumbnail that `thumbnailUrl` points to.

-You can use these fields to display a collage of the thumbnails on a page.
 For information about resizing the thumbnail, see [Resizing and cropping thumbnails](../../bing-web-search/resize-and-crop-thumbnails.md).

 When the user hovers over the thumbnail, you should display the size of the original image (see the `width` and `height` fields), the encoding format (see the `encodingFormat` field), and the domain of the publisher (parse the domain from the URL in the `hostPageUrl` field).